tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

   + Takes the median, then takes the delta of the median (difference between the median and each element), and then, takes the median of that list.
   + It's a better representation of the variation between the elements

-//- Sort the data, an then, take the middle point

-**Example:**
-Let's take the vector X below as our data.
+**Example:** Let's take the vector X below as our data.
 Note that there is an anomaly in it, which is 99.
 See the statistics results in this situation:
-- Data: X = { 3 4 5 7 9 8 3 7 5 8 99 }
+`Data: X = { 3 4 5 7 9 8 3 7 5 8 99 }`
 - Mean(X): 14.36364
 - SD(X): 28.14702
 - Median(X): 7